- Device Redirection Solutions

-Sound over RDP provides you with two-way sound stream over RDP.
-Now you can use microphones, headphones or speakers in your remote desktop session.
+Sound for Remote Desktop provides with two-way sound stream in remote desktop session.
+Now you can use microphones, headphones or speakers in your remote desktop environment.

-With Sound over RDP no such limits are set.
+With Sound for Remote Desktop no such limits are set.
 Work with any sound and dictation software.
-Use Skype, NetMeeting, AIM or ICQ without any headache in your remote desktop session hassle-free.
+Use Skype, Lync, NetMeeting without any headache in your remote desktop session hassle-free.

 Do you still have problems with sound redirection to your remote session and sound quality?
 Now this problem is solved.
 Thanks to progressive technology of audio decoding the sound quality is maintained.

-Sound over RDP provides you with low-latency audio streams so that you can work in real time.
+Sound for Remote Desktop provides you with low-latency audio streams so that you can work in real time.
 High-quality sound connection with no cut-offs or jerky sound is ensured.

 It doesn't matter what kind of environment is used.
 The solution works fine with both multi-user and single-user environments.
 It’s possible to use PCs or virtual machines (VMware, Hyper-V, Citrix XenApp, VirtualBox or any other).
 Sound for Remote Desktop works perfectly with all of them.